A Comparison Of 5 Wastewater Aeration Systems & Processes

 How Does SBR Work?

-SBR uses a carefully timed sequence to accomplish sub-processes such as equalization, aeration and sedimentation all in the same tank.
+The SBR system design uses a carefully timed sequence to accomplish sub-processes such as equalization, aeration and sedimentation all in the same tank.
 It does so through a set cycle that typically consists of five steps.
-First, an operator will fill the tank with influent.
+First in the SBR process, an operator will fill the tank with influent.
 Next, aeration and microorganisms begin to facilitate a biological reaction.
 After this step concludes, clarification takes place, meaning the sludge begins to settle.
 Typically, this process would take place in a different tank, but with SBR, it happens in the same tank that served as a reactor for the biological process.